 Transportation Network Companies

 Governor Greg Abbott signed House Bill 100 on May 29, 2017.
-The bill establishes a uniform, statewide approach to regulating and permitting transportation network companies at the Texas Department of Licensing and Regulation (TDLR).
+The bill establishes a uniform, statewide approach to regulating and permitting transportation network companies (TNC) at the Texas Department of Licensing and Regulation (TDLR).

 TDLR Executive Director Brian Francis states, “We recognize the importance of HB 100 to all Texans and will work diligently to create a regulatory program that everyone can be proud of.
 We are going to evaluate and benchmark our program against other states administering similar transportation network company programs and learn from their failures and successes.
 We will ensure TDLR’s program incorporates their best practices, or, as we like to say ‘position TDLR to employ the next practices.’
 I encourage you to sign up for TDLR’s email notifications so you can stay current on the program’s progress and development.”